Trade promotion management: Business problems addressed

-Specialized providers such as Promomash have emerged to address common industry pain points, including deduction management, real-time sales data integration, and post-event ROI analysis.
-Such tools help brands move beyond spreadsheets and siloed systems to manage trade promotion more effectively.

-Trade promotion decisions are often rushed and based on sub-par data.
-While sales and marketing managers are surrounded by promotion information, questions on retail commitment and product forecast accuracy can hinder the process.
-Multiple data sources and conflicting needs from various departments further complicate the issue.
+Commonly, companies use their accounting systems or spreadsheets to manage promotions.
+As the complexity of trade increases software solutions have been developed for consumer goods, food manufacturing, food service and others.

 Analytics

 Historical trade promotion data should be analyzed in order to continually improve trade promotions.
 If a company does not utilize processes and systems that measure trade promotion performance, future trade promotion executions could be less effective than if they’d been planned using past analytical information.